 Best Possible Future: A Story

-Juan was about eight months into his new job and about halfway through his main project (a new app).
+Adam was about eight months into his new job and about halfway through his main project (a new app).
 It was going pretty well.
-Despite many challenges, Juan and his boss, Chris, were both doing a good job of keeping the team focused and on track.
+Despite many challenges, Adam and his boss, Chris, were both doing a good job of keeping the team focused and on track.

-But despite that, Juan was feeling a bit discouraged.
+But despite that, Adam was feeling a bit discouraged.
 He was getting tired of the project.
 At his previous job, most projects had lasted less than six months.

 In addition to that, the team was discovering bugs and app performance problems that were the toughest they had faced so far.
-Juan wasn’t feeling optimistic about the future.
+Adam wasn’t feeling optimistic about the future.

-Chris noticed that Juan didn’t have the same high energy he’d had earlier in the project.
+Chris noticed that Adam didn’t have the same high energy he’d had earlier in the project.
 He was working a bit less, taking longer lunches, and his comments during meetings seemed more pessimistic.

-Later, Juan thought for a few minutes, then wrote:
+Later, Adam thought for a few minutes, then wrote:

 The app project went very well.
 Despite many tech and people challenges, it shipped on time (and on budget) to rave reviews.
 I got promoted from Technical Lead to Project Manager for the next major project: an app for sports fans like me!